 To maintain the symmetry of its inflation target, the ECB’s Governing Council recognizes the importance of taking into account the implications of the effective lower bound.
 When the economy is close to the lower bound (as was the case from 2015 to 2021), especially forceful or persistent monetary policy measures are required to avoid that negative deviations from the inflation target become entrenched.

-The Treaty on European Union stipulates that the primary objective of the Eurosystem is to maintain price stability.
-To implement this objective, the Governing Council of the ECB has defined price stability as a year-on-year increase in the Harmonised Index of Consumer Prices (HICP) of below, but close to, 2%.
-The maintenance of price stability over the medium term is the first element of the ECB’s monetary policy strategy.
-The second element of the framework within which monetary policy decisions are taken is a comprehensive analysis of the risks to price stability.
-The monetary policy decisions are implemented by the national central banks (NCBs) of the euro area.
-As a member of the Governing Council of the ECB, the Governor of the Oesterreichische Nationalbank (OeNB) is closely involved in the the Eurosystem’s monetary policy decisions.
-The Governor is not bound by any instructions in the decision-making process.
+The Eurosystem’s monetary policy strategy provides the framework for monetary policy decisions.
+These build on two interdependent analyses: economic analysis and monetary and financial analysis.
+Monetary policy decisions are implemented by the national central banks of the euro area.
+As a member of the ECB’s Governing Council, the Governor of the Oesterreichische Nationalbank (OeNB) is closely involved in the Eurosystem’s monetary policy decisions.
+The OeNB’s Governor is not bound by any instructions in the decision-making process.

-Economic analyses produced by OeNB staff support the Governor in forming his opinion on monetary policy issues.
+Economic analyses produced by OeNB staff support our Governor in forming opinions on monetary policy issues.
 These analyses focus on assessing price and economic developments in the euro area and the factors driving such developments.
 For Austria, the OeNB publishes economic forecasts and current economic indicators.